MicrosoftDocs/minecraft-creator/creator/Reference/Content/MolangReference/Examples/MolangConcepts/QueryFunctions.md

 Query Functions are operators that access a wide variety of information.
 They can return simple true or false values (1.0 or 0.0) or more complex data.
 See the list of functions below for per-query documentation.
 For query functions that do not take parameters, use: `query.function_name`.
 For query functions that do take parameters, use parentheses with commas separating the arguments like: `query.function_name(1, 2, 'three')`.

+> [!IMPORTANT]
+> The list below includes only entity queries that are live.
+See [Experimental Entity Queries](ExperimentalQueryFunctions.md) for experimental Molang query functions.

 ### Example

 ```JSON